 The systemic inflammation of peritonitis takes its toll on the immune system, and research has indicated this toll can lead to other medical problems such as diabetes, cancer, heart disease, and rheumatoid arthritis.

-If you think you may have periodontal disease, please make an appointment with us at Alluring Smiles, LLC in Gaithersburg, Maryland today.
+If you think you may have periodontal disease, please make an appointment with us at Alluring Smiles in Gaithersburg, Maryland today.
 Call us at 301-637-6155.
-Dr. Maria Hayes and her expert staff her here to help.
+Dr. Lucy Gilbart & Roli Malla Joshi and their expert staff her here to help.